hdoro/gororobas/README.md

 - [x] Auth emails - done by EdgeDB?
 - [x] Admin & regular roles
 - [ ] If session but no User/UserProfile (failed the auth callback), create
+  - Probably do so in HeaderNav, where we fetch the profile?

 ## Vegetable submission